 Role of Steering Committee members

-Members are expected to fully participate in Steering Committee meetings and to articulate the views of their constituents.
-(Constituents are stakeholders, members, or board members of an organization, or colleagues, subordinates, and superiors at an agency.)
-They are also expected to keep their constituents informed about the deliberations and to actively seek their input.
+Fully participate in Steering Committee meetings and articulate the views of their constituents (Constituents are stakeholders, members, or board members of an organization, or colleagues, subordinates, and superiors at an agency).

+Keep their constituents informed about the deliberations and actively seek their input.

 No member has the authority to make unilateral decisions for the Steering Committee.
+T

-The Steering Committee members will consider technical work group products and recommendations as they make decisions as described in 4b above.
+Consider Technical Work Group products and recommendations as decisions are made as described in 4b above.

 Role of Technical Work Groups

+Serve as the technical workhorses that bring together local knowledge to develop and recommend products or actions to the SC.

-Members are expected to utilize existing studies, personal expertise, and coarse screening criteria to provide input on potential projects, flow enhancement analysis, and recommendations for Steering Committee consideration.
+Utilize existing studies, personal expertise, and coarse screening criteria to fill out project questionnaires and provide input on potential projects, flow enhancement analysis, and recommendations for Steering Committee consideration.

+Develop information necessary to draft proposal requests and contracts required by Steering Committee actions.

+Review subcontracted products relating to their area of expertise and make recommendations to the Steering Committee.

-Role of Steering Committee Co-Chairs (ex-officio)
+Role of Steering Committee Co-Leads (ex-officio)

-Steering Committee has Co-Chairs, one from Oregon and one from Washington.

-Preside over Steering Committee meetings.

-Part of the Planning Team that designs process, meetings, and agendas.
+Member of the Planning Advisory Work Group that updates Flow Study process documents, as necessary, and supports the Plan Manager.

-Primary point of contact with Department of Ecology regarding the Study.
+Primary outreach coordinator and point of contact with Department of Ecology regarding the Study.

-Sets meetings and circulates agendas and other meeting materials.

-Ensures representation and participation from all interests.
+Flow Study contract fiscal management.

-Role of Facilitator/Plan Writer/Project Manager
+Role of Plan Manager

-Part of the Planning Team that facilitates implementation of a strategic project selection plan as provided by the Steering Committee.

-Provide draft Steering Committee meeting agendas (opportunity for input by co-chairs and Steering Committee Members) and final agendas.
+Coordinates with the Planning Advisory Work Group to develop draft and final meeting agendas.

+Coordinates with the Steering Committee members and Technical Work Groups to identify and provide information for meetings.

-Facilitate Steering Committee meetings.
+Convenes and facilitates Steering Committee meetings.

+Develops draft and, after input from Steering Committee, final meeting minutes

+Ensures, with all members, compliance with ground rules.

+Assists in building consensus among members.

 Assists in addressing conflict between and among Steering Committee members, during and between meetings.

-Generates draft meeting notes for review by the Co-Chairs, ensuring they include key points of discussion as well as items of agreement and disagreement.

-Keeps a “parking lot” for issues that do not reach consensus in a meeting.

-Assists in building consensus among members.

-Ensures, with all members, compliance with ground rules.

 Serves as a confidential channel of communication for members and observers who wish to express views and do not feel comfortable addressing the full group.

 Advocates for a fair, effective, and credible process, while remaining completely neutral as to the outcome of the deliberations.

-Additional role of a subcontracted facilitator will be to develop a Final Project Recommendation Report which documents all the Steering Committee/Technical Work Group process and decisions which the subcontractor facilitated and which lead to the final Steering Committee-recommended project package.
+Keeps a “parking lot” for issues that do not reach consensus in a meeting.

+Implements the Steering Committee adopted Flow Study process.

+Receives, collates and manages all Flow Study products.

+Communicates with Flow Study participants to understand and document the application of products in the final Flow Study Report.

+Documents all process products and outcomes of the Flow Study into a final report.

+Provide thorough documentation, with rationale, for all sequential decisions regarding project identification, screening, analysis and final recommendations.

+Provide suggested next steps to continue towards project design and implementation.

 Responsibilities of Steering Committee Members